damiandabcom/frontend-nanodegree-mobile-portfolio/README.md

 6. Minify HTML, CSS and JS with Gulp

 ### Pizza Site views/pizza.html and 60 FPS Optimization

-1. Eliminating the "Forced synchronous layout" performance bottleneck - putting the static values out of the loop  (main.js line 522)
+1. Eliminating the "Forced synchronous layout" performance bottleneck - putting the scrollTop and phase calculation out of the loop
-2. Optimizing function chagePizzaSizes (main.js line 455)
+2. Optimizing function chagePizzaSizes and removing the "determineDx" function
-3. Optmizing responsiveness of the page with CSS "will-change: transform;"
+3. Optmizing responsiveness of the page with CSS "will-change: transform;" "transform: translateZ(0);", "transform: translate3d(0,0,0);" and "backface-visibility:hidden;"
-4. Inline css
+4. Inline CSS
 5. Configure the viewport
 6. Optimize images
 7. Minify HTML and CSS with Gulp
+8. Replacing querySelector() and querySelectorAll() with getElementById and getElementsByClassName
+9. Calculating the number of pizzas to display

 ## Website Performance Optimization portfolio project